 Tien Shan mountains – Kyrgyzstan

 When you leave Barskoon and are in the mountains you will not see a tab anymore.
 That means that you will drink the water out of the river.
 I bought myself the Lifestraw.
-I thought it was the easiest way to clear the water.
+For me it was the easiest way to clear the water.
 I didn’t got any taste of the purification pills you can use also and by sucking the water through the straw it was clean.
-Ideal!!
+Ideal!